 The commitment to inclusive communication is crucial.
 This should include audio and braille formats.
 Online accessibility will be crucial for first contact with the service for many people with visual impairment, while for others a user-friendly telephone service where people are quickly put through to a member of staff will be of particular importance.

 We are pleased that Social Security Scotland will engage with equality groups to inform decisions on the physical environment for Social Security Scotland locations.
 It is vital that people with visual impairment are consulted in this process.
 We believe further actions are required too.
 Accessibility in and around locations where assessments are to take place must be fully considered.
-Not only venues for assessment need to be accessible for people with vision impairment and mobility problems, but surrounding infrastructure too.
+Not only venues for assessment need to be accessible for people with visual impairment and mobility problems, but surrounding infrastructure too.
 Difficulties in negotiating poorly maintained and cluttered pavements are frequently highlighted to us by people with visual impairment.
 It is also vital that before people are required to attend an assessment they are asked what additional assistance and guidance they will need on their arrival at the venue so they can attend the appointment.
 Giving people with visual impairment the chance to visit an office so they can acquaint themselves with the environment prior to an appointment would also be beneficial.
 Access for people living rural and remote communities will also need to be given particular consideration.

 Applying for entitlement to social security should not be a demotivating and disempowering experience, which it is for too many disabled people currently.
 We have made the case that assessors need to be able to access expert advice on visual impairment and visual impairment awareness training, so we don’t continue the current situation where many people with visual impairment are turned down for PIP only to win their case on appeal.
 In the last three years, around 40% of blind and partially sighted people in Scotland had their applications for PIP rejected, but 16% of those decisions were overturned after an appeal.
 This is inefficient for the system and damaging for people with visual impairment.